 In 2014, when Narendra Modi became the prime minister, many of my friends rejoiced.
-They were hopeful that he would usher in a new era of economic development, an abundance of jobs, an end to black money, stringency towards corrupt businessmen and politicians, among other fairly amazing things.
+They were hopeful that he would usher in a new era of economic development, an abundance of jobs, an end to black money, and stringency of law towards corrupt businessmen among other fairly amazing things.

 One of my dad’s employees distributed sweets to celebrate Modi’s victory.
 Some of my peers from the debating circles also seemed visibly pleased, even though they weren’t really supporters of the Hindu right.
 They were glad because the promise of opportunities was glittery and starry.
 And everyone with any sort of dream to find their place in our huge country, was excited that good days had finally arrived.